School of Human Development header

 Academic biography

-Ashling completed her BA (hons) in Psychology at the National University of Ireland, Galway, a Masters in Forensic Psychology at University College Cork , and a PhD at Trinity College Dublin.
-Her doctoral thesis took a Developmental Forensic Psychological approach and examined Implicit Theories of Sex Offenders.
-Following this she worked as a researcher with the Royal College of Surgeons in Ireland and as a Teaching Fellow at St. Patrick's College.
-Along with her various academic roles, she has also has worked in support and advocacy roles with vulnerable child and adult populations.
+Ashling completed her BA (hons) in Psychology at the National University of Ireland, Galway, a Masters in Forensic Psychology at University College Cork, and a PhD at Trinity College Dublin.
+She has held a number of academic and research roles in Trinity College Dublin, Royal College of Surgeons in Ireland, and Dublin City University, as well as advocacy roles with children and vulnerable populations in Irish and UK NGOs.

 Research interests